AbuTaha7000D/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-# Pointers, Arrays Strings
+# More Pointers Arrays and Strings
-0-strcat.c: concatenates two strings.